juhamyllari/pentomino-tiler/Documentation/Usage.md

 ## Starting the Application

 Pentomino Tiler will be released as a .jar file later.
 At the moment the recommended way to run the application is to click "Run Project" in NetBeans (or press F6).
-Alternatively one may complile and run the project on the command line.
+Alternatively one may compile and run the project on the command line.
 In the directory `<project directory>/PentominoTiler` (containing pom.xml) run the following:
 ```
 mvn compile
 java -jar target/PentominoTiler-1.0-SNAPSHOT.jar